secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

     - Having a templated calendar invite helps save time.
 There will be multiple folks involved in the process, broken out by each function.
     - It also helps if the Rolling 4 Quarter Forecast models are up to date prior to meeting.
 This would include the current team, planned hires, and program spend so leaders have a clear guide during the meeting.
 It won't be perfect and will inevitablty change during or shortly after the meetings, but this is an efficient way to make the meetings productive.
     - Meeting with the function leads after the department leads help tie everything together.
 However, if possible, it can be beneficial to meet with the function leads before and after to ensure buy in and close any gaps.
-- When applicable, it is important to always include the function operation leads to the meetings so they can help faciliate any work or changes during or after the meetings.
+- When applicable, it is important to always include the function operation leads to the meetings so they can help facilitate any work or changes during or after the meetings.
 - Continously gather feedback from stakeholders on what can be done more efficient
 - Planning is a team sport.
 It requires effort and communication on all sides to make it work well.
 Build the relationships, be patient, and be humble as some folks have less experience with planning while others have a lot of experience.

-**Note: During the last quarter of the year, GitLab runs a 5 quarter forecast that aligns with it's annual planning efforts.**
+**Note: During the last quarter of the year, GitLab runs a 5 quarter forecast that aligns with its annual planning efforts.**